 UK politicians absolutely love the phrase ‘levelling up’.
 It’s so commonly used that British politics now sounds a bit like a Super Mario game.
 “We’re levelling up our foreign policy!
 And our economy!
 And the housing market!”
 You’d be forgiven for being confused about what it actually means at this point.

-It was one of the Conservative’s major campaign pledges in the run-up to their election victory in 2019.
-Simply put, ‘levelling up’ means reducing regional inequalities.
-The UK’s wealth is unevenly distributed, with London and the South suffering a lot less deprivation than the rest of the country.
-The Levelling Up White Paper, released in 2022, sets out a programme of investment aimed at creating jobs, improving education and preparing for a future low-carbon economy, among other things.
+The Levelling Up White Paper, released in 2022, sets out a programme of investment and public policy aimed at creating jobs, improving education, economic growth, and preparing for a future low-carbon UK economy, among other things.

 “While talent is spread equally across our country, opportunity is not.
 Levelling up is a mission to challenge, and change, that unfairness.
 Levelling up means giving everyone the opportunity to